datacharmer/dbdeployer/README.md

       export          Exports the command structure in JSON format global          Runs a given command in every sandbox help            Help about any command
-      info            Shows information about dbdeployer environment samples sandboxes       List installed sandboxes
+      import          imports one or more MySQL servers into a sandbox info            Shows information about dbdeployer environment samples sandboxes       List installed sandboxes
       unpack          unpack a tarball into the binary directory